infoatgodreams/GoDreams-Repository/Volume 3/Global Childhood Report 2021.md

 * In total, 186 countries had sufficient data to be ranked.
 106 countries have data for all eight indicators.
 35 countries are missing one indicator.
 45 countries are missing two indicators, 39 of which are high-income countries.
 For countries lacking stunting, out-of-school or child labor data, the normalized score for their under-5 mortality rate was used in place of the missing value(s).
 * Under-5 mortality is the leading indicator of child well-being and is strongly correlated with these three indicators. .
 * For countries lacking child marriage data, the normalized score for their adolescent birth rate was ascribed.
 These two indicators are also highly correlated.
+* Syria’s score for displacement is the only exception.
+Because this year’s estimate (74.5%) exceeds the “worst” possible score of 65.4, Syria’s normalized score is actually negative (-0.14).

 **PREVALENCE THRESHOLDS AND PERFORMANCE BANDS**